reflexive-communications/civi-zero/README.md

 -   To quickly reinstall CiviCRM, you can use `bin/reinstall.sh`.
     This keeps _all_ files (`vendor/`, config files, logs, etc.) and Drupal tables in the DB, only Civi tables are purged and reinitialized.
     Parameters are the same as `install.sh`.
+-   For development the `--sample` flag on `install.sh` can be very useful as it fills the DB with some data.

 ## Usage